axisgroup/design-process/3-Diverge/Methods/mind-mapping.md

 In the Diverge phase, as a preparation for concept generation.

 #### How to do it?
 Mind mapping is a simple process.
 Grab a pen and a piece of paper, and simply start writing or drawing until you think all the thoughts are laid out on paper.
+Then you can review the thoughts and ideas on the paper, and try to connect them with lines.

 ##### Example: